blbadger/blbadger.github.io/input-adversarials.md

 Recalling how forward propegation followed by backpropegation is used in order to compute this gradient, we find that these features remain after nearly two dozen vector arithmetic operations, none of which are necessarily feature-preserving.
 From an informational perspective, one can think of this as the information from the input being fed into the neural network, stored as activations in the network's various layers, before that information is then used to find the gradient of the loss function with respect to the input.

-The above image is not the only input that has features that are recapitulated in the input gradient: here some tulips and a butterfly on a daisy are formed from the gradient of the loss with respect to the input
+The above image is not the only input that has features that are recapitulated in the input gradient: here some tulips

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/adversarial_gen_tulip.png)

+and a butterfly on a dandelion

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/adversarial_gen_butterfly.png)